Assessment & School Data

 Assessment at Backworth Park Primary School

-At Backworth Park, we use Target Tracker to ensure that attainment and progress of children can be carefully monitored each term in the core subjects.
-We are also beginning to use Target Tracker to assess progress in a wider range of curriculum subjects.
+At Backworth Park, teachers assess continually during lessons using a wide range of formative assessment strategies at the point of learning.
 To supplement the teacher assessment judgements, school also uses a range of testing materials.
 Staff also participate in cross-moderation within our own school and with other schools to ensure that the judgements we make are robust and secure.
 Schools are selected to be externally moderated by the Local Authority on a rolling programme.

 Assessing each child against Year Group expectations: